LemonPy29/LemonPy29.github.io/python-for-DS/classes.md

 ```

 With this code we make clear our intention on expanding the functionality of
 the existing object `x`.
-In the following section we willtalk a little bit more
+In the following section we'll talk a little bit more
 about inheritance.